zetavg/chromium-website/site/developers/design-documents/sync/model-api/index.md

 ## Sync Integration Checklist

 *   Before starting any integration work, please reach out to us at chrome-sync-dev@google.com and share your plans / design doc!
+The Chrome Sync team will assign you a "champion" (primary contact person) to review your designs and code.
-If you're a Googler, please file a bug via go/create-new-sync-data-type-bug.
+*   If you're a Googler, please also file a bug via go/create-new-sync-data-type-bug.
 *   Define your specifics proto in [`//components/sync/protocol/`][protocol].
 *   Add it to the [proto value conversions][conversions] files.
 *   Add a field for it to [`EntitySpecifics`][EntitySpecifics].